Medication Guide for Fragile X Syndrome

 Shionogi’s EXPERIENCE Phase 3 Clinical Trial of Zatolmilast in Fragile X Syndrome

-Shionogi’s EXPERIENCE clinical trials for Fragile X syndrome are nearing completion.
-Enrollment for the adult trial (EXPERIENCE-301) is now closed, while the adolescent trial (EXPERIENCE-204) is in its final phase.
+Shionogi’s EXPERIENCE clinical trials for Fragile X syndrome are nearing completion and enrollment for the adult and adolescent trials are closed.
 Learn more about the study, FRAXA’s role, and the open-label extension.

 NPR spotlights zatolmilast, a promising drug offering new hope for individuals with Fragile X syndrome.
 Families report life-changing improvements in anxiety, communication, and independence.